Other / mixed grade configuration · Galena, AK

 What is the racial and ethnic makeup of Sidney C. Huntington Elementary?

-The largest demographic group at Sidney C. Huntington Elementary is American Indian / Alaska Native at 83.1%.
-The school serves a diverse student body in Galena, AK.
+The largest demographic group at Sidney C. Huntington Elementary is American Indian / Alaska Native at 83.1% of enrollment, in Galena, AK.

 What is the Resource Investment Index for Sidney C. Huntington Elementary?

-Sidney C. Huntington Elementary has a Resource Investment Index of 64/100 (C+) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Sidney C. Huntington Elementary has a Resource Investment Index of 61/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page